-Most job candidates are capable of entering data to spreadsheets, and creating models and report based on predefined formulas.
-But forecasting is a different story….
-You have to define the formulas, choose the model, set the variables, and that’s not easy to do.
+Most job candidates are ready to enter the data to spreadsheets, and create models and reports following the per-defined processes and formulas.
+But forecasting is a different ball game.
+You have to set the formulas, choose the right model, set the variables, and you can easily make a mistake in your predictions….

-Once I used the Bayesian Method to forecast the prices on the local stock market.
+I used the Bayesian Method to forecast the prices on the local stock market.
 It was at school, for my seminary project.
-However, the real market prices differed to my estimations, and it ruined the theoretic part of my work.
-On the other hand, I learned that Bayesian Method is not sufficient and started to use combination of methods, especially Bayesian and Reference Class.
-It made my forecasts more accurate.
-After all, it was a good learning experience.
+However, the real market prices differed to my estimations, and it ruined my seminary work.
+On the other hand, I learned that Bayesian Method is not sufficient and I started to use combination of methods, especially of Bayesian and Reference Class.
+It made my forecasts much more accurate.
+It was a good learning experience.

 - What systems and programs would you use to prepare illustrated technical reports?